Fiori-Tracker/fioritracker.github.io/installation-guide/guide.md

 ![](../res/user_to_type.png)

-## Step 13 - Checking if the Fiori Tracker applications run correctly
+## Step 13 - Check if the Fiori Tracker applications run correctly

 There are two ways to start Fiori Tracker applications: